YohanLB09/azure-vm-network-analysis-part2-ICMP-traffic-analysis/README.md

 <img src="https://i.imgur.com/9KIg9Xj.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
+-Type Wireshark in the Desktop Seach bar and click on "Open".

--Open Wireshark and click on "Ethernet" to select the Ethernet network adapter, it should become highlighted.
+-Click on "Ethernet" to select the Ethernet network adapter, it should become highlighted.

 -Click on the shark fin in the upper left to start the packet capture.
 </p>